-The younger "Mesaverde" coals in the Bowie shale member, or "lower group", and the Paonia shale member, or "upper group" are well developed at outcrops along the valley of the North Fork of the Gunnison River and its tributaries near Somerset in western Gunnison and eastern Delta Counties.
+The younger "Mesaverde" coals in the Bowie shale member, or "lower group", and the Paonia shale member, or "upper group", are well developed at outcrops along the valley of the North Fork of the Gunnison River and its tributaries near Somerset in western Gunnison and castern Delta Counties.
 These are high-volatile C and B bituminous coals.
 In the eastern half of the field the coals are moderately to strongly coking.
-Three large mines and one smaller mine along the railroad in the main valley produced metallurgical coal in 1972.
+Three large mines and one smaller mine along the railroad in the main valley produced nearly 1.3 million tons of coking coal in 1975.